 Oldest queued job

-Delayed indexing queue on your servers.
-This usually happens when the engine receives a large volume of complex indexing operations.
+This is the delayed indexing queue on your servers.
+It usually happens when the engine receives a large volume of complex indexing operations.

-How to subscribe to and configure capacity alerts
+How to configure and subscribe to capacity alerts

-Every collaborator can subscribe to receive capacity alerts for each application.
-This can be done via the dashboard, from the Alerts tab.
+Every collaborator can subscribe to capacity alerts for each application.
+You can set this up on your Algolia dashboard, from the Alerts tab.

-Feel free to reach out to your Solutions Engineer, CSM, or send us an email at email@example.com if you need help with this feature.
+If you need help with capacity alerts, feel free to reach out to your Solutions Engineer, CSM, or send us an email at email@example.com.